On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four: Bounding Betti numbers and singularities

 \subsection{Orbifold Guan inequality}

 In the smooth case, Guan \cite[Section 2]{Guan} has proved Theorem \ref{main} using two ingredients: the Hirzebruch--Riemann--Roch formula and the Verbitsky theorem (\cite[Theorem 1.5]{Verbitsky}).
-The orbifold extension of the former being explained in Section \ref{subsec:RRGB}, we generalize the latter here. \begin{prop}[\cite{Bakker}, Proposition 5.11] Let $X$ be a primitively symplectic orbifold of dimension $2n$.
+The orbifold extension of the former being explained in Section \ref{subsec:RRGB}, we give the generalization of the latter here. \begin{prop}[{\cite[Proposition 5.16]{BakkerLehn}}] Let $X$ be a primitively symplectic orbifold of dimension $2n$.
 Then the following map induced by the cup-product is injective for any $k\leq n$:

 \end{prop} \begin{rmk} When $n=2$, we can also prove the previous proposition with an elementary method using the Fujiki relation and the fact that the Beauville--Bogomolov form is non-degenerate (see \cite[Section 3.4]{Lol}). \end{rmk} \begin{cor} Let $X$ be a primitively symplectic orbifold of dimension 4.
 Then: